Programming Backpropagation with Reverse Handlers for Arrows: Categorical Preliminaries

 Reverse differential restriction categories (RDRCs) \cite{Cruttwell+2021} are categorical models of reverse-mode automatic differentiation for partially defined smooth functions.
 They generalize Cartesian reverse differential categories \cite{Cockett+2020} to the setting of restriction categories \cite{CocketLack2002}, and were developed to model Abadi and Plotkin's \emph{simple differentiable programming language} \cite{AbadiPlotkin2019}.
 In many examples in this paper, we employ CRDCs as models; therefore, if you are not interested in the partiality of functions, you can safely ignore the term ``restriction'' in the following definitions and examples.

 Here we briefly recall the definition of RDRCs and give some examples.
-For details, see \cite{Cruttwell+2021}. \begin{definition} A \emph{Cartesian restriction category} \cite{CLIII} is a category $\catx$ equipped with a restriction structure $(f:A\to B)\mapsto (\restr{f}:A\to A)$ satisfying various axioms (see \cite{CocketLack2002}), and a monoidal structure $(\times,1)$ called \emph{restriction product} and \emph{restriction terminal object} satisfying various axioms. \end{definition} A morphism $f\colon A\to B$ in a cartesian restriction category $\catx$ is called \emph{total} if $\restr{f} = \idmor_A$.
+For details, see \cite{Cruttwell+2021}. \begin{definition} A \emph{Cartesian restriction category} \cite{CLIII} is a category $\catx$ equipped with a restriction structure $(f:A\to B)\mapsto (\restr{f}:A\to A)$ satisfying various axioms (see \cite{CocketLack2002}), and a monoidal structure $(\times,1)$ called \emph{restriction product} and \emph{restriction terminal object} satisfying various axioms. \end{definition} Intuitively, the endomorphism $\restr{f}$ represents the domain of a partial function $f$.
+Given two parallel morphisms $f,g\colon A\to B$, we write $f\leq g$ if $\restr{f}\semicolon g = f$.
+A morphism $f\colon A\to B$ in a Cartesian restriction category $\catx$ is called \emph{total} if $\restr{f} = \idmor_A$.
 A restriction product and a restriction terminal object come equipped with canonical diagonal morphisms, projections, and a unique total morphism to $1$.
 When working with restriction categories, we use Notation~\ref{notation:general} for these restriction versions of the usual categorical products and terminal object.
-By a \emph{total point} of an object $X$, we mean a total morphism $1 \to X$. \begin{definition} A \emph{Cartesian left additive restriction category} is a Cartesian restriction category $\catx$ equipped with a structure of commutative monoid on each hom-set $\catx(X,Y)$ satisfying $x\semicolon(f+g)=x\semicolon f+x\semicolon g$ and $x\semicolon0_{X,Y}\leq 0_{X',Y}$, and projections fully preserves the addition. \end{definition} \begin{definition} A \emph{reverse differential restriction category} (RDRC) is a cartesian left additive restriction category $\catx$, which has an operation on maps: $\RD[-]:\catx(A,B)\to\catx(A\times B,A)$ satisfying nine axioms \axiomRD{1}--\axiomRD{9} as in \cite[Definition~3.1]{Cruttwell+2021}. \end{definition} Here, we only present \axiomRD{1} and \axiomRD{5}.
+By a \emph{total point} of an object $X$, we mean a total morphism $1 \to X$. \begin{definition} A \emph{Cartesian left additive restriction category} is a Cartesian restriction category $\catx$ equipped with a structure of commutative monoid on each hom-set $\catx(X,Y)$ satisfying $x\semicolon(f+g)=(x\semicolon f)+(x\semicolon g)$ and $x\semicolon0_{X,Y}\leq 0_{X',Y}$, and projections fully preserves the addition. \end{definition} \begin{definition} A \emph{reverse differential restriction category} (RDRC) is a Cartesian left additive restriction category $\catx$, which has an operation on maps: $\RD[-]:\catx(A,B)\to\catx(A\times B,A) $ satisfying nine axioms \axiomRD{1}--\axiomRD{9} as in \cite[Definition~3.1]{Cruttwell+2021}.
+We write $\RD'[f] \colon Y \times X \to X$ for the morphism defined by $\RD'[f] = \sym_{Y,X} \semicolon \RD[f]$. \end{definition} Here, we only present \axiomRD{1} and \axiomRD{5}.
 The axiom \axiomRD{1} states that the reverse derivative combinator preserves the monoid structure of hom-sets:

 The axiom \axiomRD{5} formalizes the chain rule of reverse derivatives: